OceanNetworksCanada/Barkley-Sound-datalabs/README.md

 The notebooks are designed to be completed in order.

 Helper Files

-Each folder includes the following helper Python files, which are imported by the notebooks as needed:
+This project includes the following helper Python files, which are imported by the notebooks as needed:

 ONC_client.py